Occasionally I use Intel assembler language to squeeze processing power from my programs.

-This forced me to consider to have & link .asm files in my projects.
+This forced me to consider having & link .asm files in my projects.
 I can split them with 32 and 64 bits code and compile them when needed.
 Then I tried to use MASM included in Visual Studio… but I found it really complex to use, and quite poorly documented.

 So I started to consider using NASM, an open-source assembler compiler, simpler and much better documented.